andrews1022/react-typescript-project-setup/create-react-app/create-react-app.md

 # Create React App

-This is my personal approach for generating a project using React, Styled Components & TypeScript using Create React App.
+This is my personal approach for generating a project using React, TypeScript, & Styled Components using Create React App.

 ## GitHub Setup

 - Create a new repo on GitHub [here](https://github.com/new)
   - Give it at least a name, then click `Create repository`
-  - Keep this tab open for all the git commands
+  - Keep this tab open
-- Create a directory and then go into it: `mkdir PROJECT_NAME && cd PROJECT_NAME`
+- On your local machine, create a directory and then go into it: `mkdir PROJECT_NAME && cd PROJECT_NAME`
-- Create a react-typescript boilerplate project using CRA: `npx create-react-app . --template typescript`
+- Download & install the Create React App TypeScript Template: `npx create-react-app . --template typescript`
-- Open in VS Code: `code .`
+- After that is done, open it in VS Code: `code .`
-- Remove git from this project (to start from scratch): `rm -rf .git`
+- Remove git from this project (so we can start from scratch): `rm -rf .git`
 - Run all the git commands as outlined on the repo page
   - Here it is in one command:
-    `git init && git add . && git commit -m "project setup" && git branch -M main && git remote add origin https://github.com/USERNAME/PROJECT_NAME.git && git push -u origin main`
+    `git init && git add . && git commit -m "project setup" && git branch -M main && git remote add origin https://github.com/GITHUB_USERNAME/PROJECT_NAME.git && git push -u origin main`

 ## Netlify Setup

 - At the root level of the project, install the Netlify CLI: `npm i netlify-cli`
-- Authenticate and obtain an access token `npx netlify login`
+- Authenticate and obtain an access token by running: `npx netlify login`
 - Init a new Netlify site: `npx netlify init`
   - Select `Create & configure a new site`
   - Select your team
-  - Give the site a name (or leave blank, can be renamed later)
+  - Give the site a name (or leave blank, as it can always be renamed later)
   - Choose `Authorize with GitHub through app.netlify.com`
     - Click Authorize where needed
   - Set your build command to: `npm run build`
   - Set your build directory to: `build`
   - Leave Netlify functions blank (just hit `Enter`)
   - Select `n` to not add the `netlify.toml` file
 - Commit this progress: `git add . && git commit -m 'setup netlify continuous integration' && git push -u origin main`

 ## CRA Cleanup